baroque31/spinner/README.md

     make your own to develop your own profile shapes.

 # To Build:
+As far as I know, this builds only on Linux.
+It uses at least one C++20 feature.
+I expect it would compile fine under windows with g++.

 1. The **jsoncpp** library is required and must be installed to build
 2.  cd src